phip1611/phip1611/README.md

 Hi there,
 I'm Philipp (or `@phip1611`) and interested in Open Source development.
-I'm familiar with the whole programming spectrum from low level development (OS-development, Microcontrollers) to distributed small enterprise web applications (Angular, NodeJS, Spring).
+I'm familiar with the whole programming spectrum from low level development (`OS`, `µC`) to "small/medium" distributed enterprise web applications.
-I also have a few Dev-Ops-skills (Docker).
+I also have a few Dev-Ops-skills, like using `Docker`, or initializing Linux servers.

 **I see my future in low level development and transforming ugly, undocumented code to nice, well documented and easy to use code.**